Frequently Asked Questions (Faculty)

 What if a required field trip is planned?

-Many courses at The University of New Mexico convene outside the traditional classroom or laboratory, and some programs require the completion of such courses as part of the standard curriculum.
-Examples of such courses are:
+Many courses at The University of New Mexico have experiential elements that occur outside the traditional classroom or laboratory, and some programs require the completion of such courses as part of the standard curriculum.
+Examples of experiential elements are:

 - Field trips